ccleberg/cmc.pub/content/blog/2022-11-07-self-hosting-matrix.md

 doas ufw allow "Nginx Full"
 ```

-Remember to forward any Synapse ports, such as `8448`,
-`80`, and `443`, in your Router from the internet
+Remember to forward any Synapse ports, such as `8448`, `80`, and `443`, in your
-to your server\'s IP address.
+Router from the internet to your server's IP address.

 ## Adding Matrix Users

-Finally, if you didn\'t enable public registration in the
+Finally, if you didn't enable public registration in the `homeserver.yaml`
-`homeserver.yaml` file, you can manually create users via the
+file, you can manually create users via the command-line:
-command-line:

 ```sh
 cd ~/synapse